gvwilson/thirdbit/fiction/iffy/index.md

 Their arm jerked to point.
 With the sentry bot loping along at her heels, they set off at a run.

+<span id="2024-04-19-c"></span>

+She had never been to Bharati before, or if she had, it had been a different copy of her, but it was immediately familiar.
+The long cindered arc across the front of that building—that was a Gatling laser tracking a fast-moving target.
+The shattered remains of a concrete wall spread across the road a block later had the half-melted edges left by a high-temperature blast.
+She had used weapons like that herself against both people and machines.
+The rectangular tread marks spaced at half-meter intervals under her running feet had been left by something heavy.
+The crater where they ended told her what its fate had been.

+*They'll have exos an' drones back online any second.*
+Iffy thought.

+Sandrine nodded.
+*That still feels weird,* Iffy thought.

+"Sorry," Sandrine puffed.
+She ducked into what might once have been a neighborhood temple and crouched down.
+The sentry bot came to a stop beside her.
+"Your turn."

+If someone had asked,
+Sandrine would have said that she stepped back and let Iffy take over.
+It wasn't like that, though.
+It was more like fading away a little so that Iffy could become more real.
+As their hands opened the side of the sentry bot and made a few adjustments, she wondered if this was what it would be like as her imprint subsided.
+Would she feel more and more transparent until there was no trace of her left?
+How many times had copies of her gone through that?

+"I don't think it's like that most o' the time."
+It was Iffy's turn to speak aloud.
+She sounded distracted to Sandrine, which might have had something to do with the red warning label on the power supply in the sentry bot's torso that she was tweaking with a screwdriver, a shim of metal bent on itself to make tweezers, and enough muttered curses to supply an entire brigade of Marines.

+"Jeep an' others,
+it's like bits o' them got put in storage an' replaced with bits o' you for a while.
+I figure th' two of us bein' like this is down to whatever's in me that th' governor's so excited t' get his hands on."
+She reattached the last of the wires she had pulled free and took a deep breath.
+"Wasn't sure that would work," she confessed.
+"I mean,
+not blow us up."

+*It's your body if you do,* Sandrine thought, and then,
+*I'm sorry.
+That they did this to you, I mean.
+They shouldn't have.*

+"Weren't your fault," Iffy grunted, straightening up.
+"An' t' tell you th' truth,
+I'm glad I got t' meet you.
+I figure if you're who's in Honesty's head, she'll be aright.
+Now,
+let's go blow stuff up."

+She patted the sentry bot's back and pointed back the way they had come.
+"Go."
+As the bot loped away she said,
+"Aright, your watch."

+*Thanks.*
+Sandrine rolled her/their/Iffy's head from side to side and started running.

 </section>